KanishqGarg/TechValens-Intern/README.md

 Implemented a Speech transcription and TTS generation model using speechrecognition and gTTS libraries

 Made a real time voice translation using speechrecognition gTTS and googletrans libraries : https://github.com/KanishqGarg/Real-time-voice-translation

 Built a face expression/emotion detection model using FER and OpenCV library from a image as well as a video input

+Implemented a basic MCP (Model Context Protocol) for data extraction using FastMCP library

+Studied about Google's Agent to Agent protocol